awsdocs/amazon-rekognition-developer-guide/doc_source/managing-collections.md

   Amazon Rekognition deletes the specified collection\.

 For information about storing faces in a collection, see [Storing Faces in a Face Collection](collections-index-faces.md)\.
-For information about searching faces, see [Searching for Faces with Rekognition Image Collection](collections-search-faces.md) and [[ERROR] BAD/MISSING LINK TEXT](collections-search-person.md)\.
+For information about searching faces, see [Searching for Faces with Rekognition Image Collection](collections-search-faces.md) and [Searching for Faces with Rekognition Video](collections-search-person.md)\.